-Best Time to Visit: Visit between May and September for Bali’s dry season, however to avoid the crowds aim for September or October
+Best Time to Visit Ubud: Visit between May and September for Bali’s dry season, however to avoid the crowds I recommend visiting in September or October.

 There are so many amazing things to do in Ubud, however I’ve highlighted just a few of my favorites things to do.
 Something you love in Ubud that I didn’t include?
 Make sure to comment any suggestions below!

 Hike to Mt Batur at Sunrise